 Have you ever watched a movie and noticed the main character is reading a book?
-In the film, X-Files: I Want to Believe (2008) Scully has at her bedside “Beautiful Wasps Having Sex” by Dori Carter .
-The fiction story has an intriguing premise – especially if you’re one who has wondered why movie studio execs would cast someone of European descent in a role that is about a person of color.
+In the film X-Files: I Want to Believe (2008), Scully has at her bedside “Beautiful Wasps Having Sex” by Dori Carter.
+The fiction story has an intriguing premise – especially if you have wondered why movie studio execs would cast someone of European descent in a role that is about a person of color.

 From inside the front cover jacket flap:

 “Trying to discover why Hollywood attracts and rewards so many “little monsters,” she’s compelled to confront how Jews feel about themselves in a town that both loves and hates its own invention – the beautiful WASP.”
 Frankie ultimately comes to understand the forces that created Hollywood, Jonathan Prince, and herself.”

 So far, it’s a good read.
 It’s not a “can’t put down” book.
 Nor is it Chic lit or Women’s fiction.
 The author is a woman, a former screenwriter, and a television producer.
 So, “Beautiful Wasp Having Sex” is Slice of Life fiction that includes conflict and reveals the “truth” of Hollywood.